The Freewheelin' Bob Dylan: Artwork

 The album cover features a photograph of Dylan with Suze Rotolo.
 It was taken in February 1963—a few weeks after Rotolo had returned from Italy—by CBS staff photographer Don Hunstein as Dylan and Rotolo walked in the middle of Jones Street, approximately 50 feet from West 4th Street in the West Village, New York City, close to the apartment where the couple lived at the time.
 In 2008, Rotolo described the circumstances surrounding the famous photo to The New York Times: "He wore a very thin jacket, because image was all.
 Our apartment was always cold, so I had a sweater on, plus I borrowed one of his big, bulky sweaters.
 On top of that I put on a coat.
 So I felt like an Italian sausage.
 Every time I look at that picture, I think I look fat."
 In her memoir, A Freewheelin' Time, Rotolo analyzed the significance of the cover art:

 Critic Janet Maslin summed up the iconic impact of the cover as "a photograph that inspired countless young men to hunch their shoulders, look distant, and let the girl do the clinging".

 In popular culture

 The album's cover photo was carefully recreated by Cameron Crowe for his 2001 Tom Cruise-starring film Vanilla Sky and by Todd Haynes for his 2007 Dylan biopic I'm Not There.
-It also served as a visual reference for the Coen brothers' 2013 film Inside Llewyn Davis.
+It also served as a visual reference for the Coen brothers' 2013 film Inside Llewyn Davis and James Mangold's 2024 film A Complete Unknown.

 A copy of the vinyl album itself is an important prop in Jacques Rivette's 1969 film L'Amour fou.
 In one key scene, the male lead, Sebastien (Jean-Pierre Kalfon), is in the apartment of his girlfriend, Marta (Josée Destoop), helping her sort through LPs she could potentially re-sell in order to raise some quick cash.
 He holds up her copy of The Freewheelin' Bob Dylan, which she declines to sell on the grounds that she still listens to it.